Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: experimental feasibility and numerical simulation

 For the trapped $^{40}$Ca$^{+}$ ion system, the life time of excited state $4^2P_{3/2}$ is 6.9~ns, which gives a decay rate $\gamma / 2\pi = 22.4~\text{MHz}$~\cite{PhysRevLett.128.050603}.
-The trap frequency is accessible in an interval $\omega_t/2\pi\in [0.1, 10]$~MHz~\cite{RMP-93-025001}.
-The 854 nm laser can drive a dipole transition between the metastable state and the excited state which produces a Rabi frequency of several MHz, even tens of MHz.
-The 729 nm laser drives a quadrupole transition between the metastable state and ground state.
-Its maximal Rabi frequency is generally around several hundred kHz and rarely reaches the MHz level~\cite{RMP-93-025001}.
-Particularly, the Lamb-Dicke parameter of $^{40}$Ca$^{+}$ is $\eta \approx 0.1$ under a trap frequency of $\omega_t/2\pi = 1~\text{MHz}$ for a single ion.
-As the number of ions ($N$) increases, $\eta$ diminishes proportionally to $1/\sqrt{N}$ due to the collective vibrational modes.
-Consequently, for the radial center-of-mass mode of two ions, the parameter ranges as $\eta \in [0.022, 0.22]$ when the trap frequency is tuned within $\omega_t/2\pi \in [0.1, 10]~\text{MHz}$ to optimize ion coupling.
+The trap frequency is accessible in an interval $\omega_r/2\pi\in [0.1, 10]$~MHz~\cite{RMP-93-025001}.
+The 854~nm laser can drive a dipole transition between the metastable state and the excited state which produces a Rabi frequency of several MHz, even tens of MHz.
+The 729~nm laser drives a quadrupole transition between the metastable state and ground state, which gives a maximal Rabi frequency generally around several hundred kHz and rarely reaches the MHz level~\cite{RMP-93-025001}.
+Particularly, the Lamb-Dicke parameter of a single $^{40}$Ca$^{+}$ ion is $\eta \approx 0.1$ for a trap frequency of $\omega_r/2\pi = 1~\text{MHz}$ and it decreases to $\eta=0.069$ for two ions.